doguhanniltextra/secrets-manager/README.md

 >
 > Current development happens on the `main` branch.

-Thank you for your continued support!
+Thank you for your continued support.

 ## About